mattst/SublimeFindResultsBufferUtils/README.md

 Context Handling:

+The context key `is_find_results_buffer_open` simply checks whether there is a *Find Results* buffer open in the active window or not.
+The `operator` can be set to either `equal` or `not_equal` and the `operand` to `true/false`.

-The default key bindings will only be activated if the *Find Results* buffer is currently open.
+The default key bindings are only triggered when a *Find Results* buffer is open.
 If users prefer to make them active all the time, ignoring the *Find Results* buffer's status, then simply remove the `"context": [{"key": "is_find_results_buffer_open"}]` line from each of the key bindings.
 See the always useful [PackageResourceViewer](https://packagecontrol.io/packages/PackageResourceViewer) plugin.

-The context key `is_find_results_buffer_open` simply checks whether there is a *Find Results* buffer open in the active window or not.
-The `operator` can be set to either `equal` or `not_equal` and the `operand` to `true/false`.

 ### License